 Populate the word wall

-Once all the sight word flash cards are turned over and the children can still read them all, the words are friends, so they could be moved to the wall of the classroom.
+Once all the sight word flash cards were turned over and the children could still read them all, the words were friends, so they could be moved to the wall of the classroom.
 And we would refill the chart with the next set of cards.

 Utilize independent centers